butterswords/portfolio/_posts/2022-1-23-picking-a-robot-to-teach-code.md

 >Note: As a father I encourage anyone reading this to be more patient with their kids when they lose focus.
 It is critical to give them space to process when they stop trying to make things work.
 I admit it frustrates me, especially when it's accompanied with faux plaintive screaming to try to manipulate me.
 I know it's part of my son's development and I have to control my reactions to ensure he has a great experience.

 The cost was reasonable.
-Compared to some of the others I mention it ranges from $80-120, depending on if you get the school version or the home version.
+Compared to some of the others I mention it ranges from $80-120&mdash;depending on if you get the school version or the home version.
 I went with the school version because I want the higher quality materials that will last longer.
 Even spending the extra money it's a hundred dollars less than some of the other options.

 Lastly, the app provides enough additional functionality that I know my son will be able to use this for years to come without outgrowing it.
 By that time I hope he'll be ready to teach a younger sibling how to use it.